Pierre Moutouari: Return to Brazzaville

-In 1986, Moutouari returned to his country of birth, deciding to concentrate on the development of young talent, notably that of his son Michel Moutouari, releasing the albums Heritage, Monument and Mbolo as duets.
+In 1986, Moutouari returned to his country of birth, deciding to concentrate on the development of young talent, notably that of his daughter Michaelle Moutouari, releasing the albums Heritage, Monument and Mbolo as duets.
 Moutouari also busied himself with the promotion and distribution of Congolese music between 1993 and 1999.
 In 2005, Moutouari released the album Songa Nzila, and in 1996 he signed to the label One1shuttle.

+Death

+Moutouari died on 8 October 2025, at the age of 75.